jurek2006/angular-contract-hours/README.md

 ## <span id="known-issues">Known issues</span>

-At the moment, the biggest problem is PDF generation/downloading on mobile browsers not working properly.
-It is connected with jsPDF, which is responsible for this task.

-This issue prevents the application from being useful on mobile devices so it is the most important at the moment to be solved.

-I also found some other problems (to be solved in the future as well):

-- Application is cumbersome in use on mobile devices in landscape orientation.
+- Application is cumbersome in use on mobile devices in landscape orientation (when screen keyboard is opened)
 - Opened schedule settings has wrong height on safari mobile.
-- Summary panel is "jumping" when defined total hours enabled.
+- Summary panel is "jumping" when defined total hours enabled/disabled.
-- The report header and footer not shown properly on opera mobile.
+- The report preview header and footer not shown properly on opera mobile.
+- Downloading PDF doesn't work on UC Browser.

 To read more about the issues you can see the Issues section on this repository.

 ## <span id="future-plans">Future plans for improvement</span>

-The most important thing, at the moment, is to provide working PDF generating for mobile browsers.
-After resolving this issue and other known minor problems I would like to improve the application with:
+After fixing key-bug with html2canvas, which was making the application unusable on mobile devices, now I want to resolve other known minor problems (see Issues) and then I would like to improve the application with:

 - fetching non-working days (such as holidays) from some API
 - option to generate random working schedule (i.e. user wants to schedule 40 hours in given month, define constrains as default/minimum/maximum amount of hour per each day)